 This UN resolution declares WAAD as one of only four official health-specific United Nations Days and will bring the world's attention to autism, a pervasive disorder that affects tens of millions.
 The World Autism Awareness Day resolution encourages all Member States to take measures to raise awareness about autism throughout society and to encourage early diagnosis and early intervention.
 It further expresses deep concern at the prevalence and high rate of autism in children in all regions of the world and the consequent developmental challenges.

-World Autism Awareness Day shines a bright light on autism as a growing global health crisis.
-WAAD activities help to increase and develop world knowledge of the autism epidemic and impart information regarding the importance of early diagnosis and early intervention.
+World Autism Awareness Day shines a bright light on autism as a growing global health issue.
+WAAD activities help to increase and develop world knowledge of children and adults with autism spectrum disorder (ASD).
 Additionally, WAAD celebrates the unique talents and skills of persons with autism and is a day when individuals with autism are warmly welcomed and embraced in community events around the globe.

 By bringing together autism organizations all around the world, we will give a voice to the millions of individuals worldwide who are undiagnosed, misunderstood and looking for help.
 Please join us in our effort to inspire compassion, empowerment and hope.